titumozammel/human-energy-economics/README.md

 ❌ Moving faster
 ❌ Adding more pressure

+Because more effort, more speed, or more hours do not always create more value.

-Execution Capacity is:
+Execution Capacity increases when organizations:

+✅ Eliminate unnecessary operational demand
+✅ Reduce Operational Noise
+✅ Recover Human Energy
+✅ Redirect capacity toward higher-value work

+The goal is not to do more work.

-✅ Creating more meaningful outcomes from the same — or less — Human Energy by eliminating unnecessary operational demand.
+The goal is to create more meaningful outcomes from the same — or less — Human Energy.

 ---